Hidcote Manor Gardens

 The Arts and Crafts movement, popularised by John Ruskin and William Morris among others, can be loosely characterised as a movement back to the values of individual craftsmanship.
 In garden design this style is characterised by clearly defined areas formed by strong boundaries and geometrical beds near the house and wild gardens further out.

 Please note that Hidcote is an extremely popular destination for avid gardeners (and tour buses!).
 On a fine day in summer, particularly on weekends, Hidcote can become very crowded.
 I mean really, really crowded.
-Its still a very enjoyable place to visit, but consider yourself well warned!
+It is still a very enjoyable place to visit, but consider yourself well warned!

 Address: Hidcote Bartrim, Chipping Camden, Gloucestershire, England, GL55 6LR